Regional quirks in scrap pricing and operations

 How geography sets the price floor

 Roughly: a yard pays its sellers based on what it can earn from the next-tier processor or mill, minus margin and freight.
-Mill-adjacent yards (think Cleveland, Indianapolis) have shorter freight and more competition, so they pay more.
-Yards far from mills — Wyoming, parts of Montana — face longer freight, less competition, and pay less.
+Mill-adjacent yards (Cleveland, Indianapolis, Pittsburgh) have shorter freight and more competition, so they pay more.
+Yards far from mills — Wyoming, parts of Montana, rural Nevada — face longer freight, less competition, and pay less.

 For the macro structural context, see Industry Guide → Mills & Markets and Trade & Pricing.